hoai77/hoai77.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second-year Ph.D. student in the Computer Science Department at Carnegie Mellon University where I am fortunate to be advised by [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/).
+I am a third-year Ph.D. student in the Computer Science Department at Carnegie Mellon University where I am fortunate to be co-advised by [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/) and [Yang Liu](https://yangpliu.github.io/).
 Previously, I was an undergraduate at Rutgers University where I was fortunate to be advised by [Sepehr Assadi](https://sepehr.assadi.info/).
 I also had the privilege of interning with [Ching-An Cheng](https://www.chinganc.com/) at Microsoft Research in the summer of 2022.
 I am partially supported by a NSF Graduate Research Fellowship.

 My research interests lie in theoretical computer science.
 In particular, I am thinking about:\\
 \- sublinear algorithms (streaming, sketching, sublinear-time)\\
 \- communication complexity (for streaming lower bounds)\\
 \- graph algorithms (graph sparsification, linear system solving)

-I am also passionate about teaching and increasing diversity within CS.
-I have been a head LA, LA, and TA for various CS courses.

 Email: hnnguyen(at)andrew.cmu.edu, [CV](../files/Hoaian_Nguyen_CV.pdf)